 You’ll be treated by the Rush provider who is available at the moment you need care.
 Your regular primary care provider will have access to your diagnosis and treatment plan in your medical record.

 Depending on the nature of your condition, you may be advised to seek in-person care.
 Your live provider may suggest a certain type of care and let you know where to make an appointment.
-If for some reason you cannot receive treatment, you will still be charged for your visit.
+If for some reason you cannot receive treatment, your visit will still be billed.

 Yes.
 Your provider can prescribe medications if you need them and send the online prescriptions directly to the pharmacy of your choice.